 To find the characteristic upper-level PV dipole structure of WCB-embedded convection (e.g., Oertel et al., 2020), horizontal composites centered around the convective ascent are considered (Fig. 8a,b).
-These composites are evaluated at the 320 K isentrope which corresponds approximately to the level of maximum diabatic heating associated with the maximum hydrom-465 eteor content formation (which is dominated by graupel production, Fig. 7a,b).
+These composites are evaluated at the 320 K isentrope which corresponds approximately to the level of maximum diabatic heating associated with the maximum hydrometeor content formation (which is dominated by graupel production, Fig. 7a,b).
 Both convective WCB sub-categories form a similarly weak and small-scale horizontal PV dipole, whereby one pole reaches negative PV values.
 The negative PV pole with a diameter of 5-10 km is located to the left of the vertical wind shear vector (a more detailed discussion follows in Sect.
 5.6), i.e., northeast of the ascent region for the moderate and east of the ascent region for the intense convective WCB trajectories, respectively (Fig. 8a,b).

-- 470 A vertical cross-section through the PV dipole for the moderate convective WCB trajectories (Fig. 8d) reveals a mid- to upper-level PV dipole that is tilted away from the vertical and where the negative PV pole with an average magnitude of -0.3 PVU extends from 5 km to 9 km height.
+A vertical cross-section through the PV dipole for the moderate convective WCB trajectories (Fig. 8d) reveals a mid- to upperlevel PV dipole that is tilted away from the vertical and where the negative PV pole with an average magnitude of $-0.3 \, \text{PVU}$ extends from 5 km to 9 km height.
 The intense convective WCB trajectories form a mid- to upper-level PV dipole between 5-8 km height (where the negative PV pole reaches -0.2 PVU on average), that is located above a positive low-level PV anomaly in the lowermost 4 km (Fig. 8e).
-Compared to the moderate convective WCB sub-category, the tilted quasi-vertical PV dipole 475 tower is slightly more pronounced, and especially the low-level positive PV anomaly is vertically more extended.
-2 The PV - $\frac{1}{2}$ The vertically extended positive low-level to mid-level PV monopole of magnitude 3.7 PV formed by the intense convective WCB trajectories (Fig. 8d) is located near the cyclone center (Fig. 6c), and thus, generates and contributes to the positive PV anomaly in the cyclone center potentially favoring the cyclone's maintenance and subsequent intensification (cf. Binder et al., 2016).
+Compared to the moderate convective WCB sub-category, the tilted quasi-vertical PV dipole tower is slightly more pronounced, and especially the low-level positive PV anomaly is vertically more extended.
+2 The PV dipole is covered by a pronounced region of low-PV air that even includes a region of negative PV at 335 K (10 km height).
+Hence, the low-PV pole of the dipole is weaker and the negative PV is scattered in multiple elements.

+2The vertically extended positive low-level to mid-level PV monopole of magnitude 3.7 PV formed by the intense convective WCB trajectories (Fig. 8d) is located near the cyclone center (Fig. 6c), and, thus, generates and contributes to the positive PV anomaly in the cyclone center potentially favoring the cyclone's maintenance and subsequent intensification (cf. Binder et al., 2016).